New Rules for Real Estate Agencies and Private Realtors in Montenegro

 Four exam areas:

-Legal framework: The Law on Intermediation, contract law, property law, inheritance and family law, cadastre.
+Legal framework: The Mediation Law, contract law, property law, inheritance and family law, cadastre.

 Management and marketing: Market analysis, advertising, property presentation, valuation, business negotiations.